logos-co/crossdeployqt/README.md

 Crossdeployqt is used on a Linux host, and can deploy for Linux & Windows(MingW).
 It could technically deploy macOS on a Linux host if you have the SDK & Qt frameworks, in our usage we use a macOS host.

-Code signing, packaging & installers for distribution is out of scope, use dedicated packaging tools i.e [Velopack](https://velopack.io).
-For convienience, `vpk` and `velopack-libc` with MingW bindings, as well as `appimagetool` and its type2 runtimes via `appimagetool-full` are provided by the Nix derivation.

 ## Usage